TezTech/fi-compiler/TOKEN_STANDARD.md

 ## Testing

 I've run tests on alphanet using the Tezos utility tools - you can too.
-You need to add the program to your alphanet client (NOTE: replace ./alphanet client with tezos-client if you are not using he docker version):
+You need to add the program to your alphanet client
+#### (NOTE: replace ./alphanet client with tezos-client if you are not using he docker version):
 ```
 ./alphanet client remember program 'tts' 'SRC'
 ```
-Use the compiled Michelson code as SRC.
+Use the compiled Michelson code as SRC (either as a text, or store the contract as a file and reference it that way).
+Once you've run the above, you can then reference the contract using 'tts'

 You can then run tests using:
 ```